istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 - charts in the local file system, e.g., `istioctl install --charts istio-1.6.0/manifests`
 - charts in GitHub e.g. `istioctl install --charts https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`

-Local file system charts and profiles can be customized by editing the files in the `manifests/`.
+Local file system charts and profiles can be customized by editing the files in `manifests/`.
 For extensive changes, it's recommended to make a copy of this directory and make changes to the copy. `istioctl` requires the same file layout as in `manifests` to be preserved.